ctoestreich/gperf/readme.md

     description - A name that will be used to display on the jobs screen maxWorkers - Max number of workers available to choose on job screen.
-Will be between 1 and maxWorkers in drop down. workerClass - Points to the class of the worker to wire up to the job.
+Will be between 1 and maxWorkers in drop down. workerClass - Points to the class of the worker to wire up to the job. multiServer - Controls threads for one->job or many->job.

+Here is some more information about the multiServer configuration.
+By default it is false

+    True: Set this to true to use one worker (thread) per job.
+The framework would then use the workers from the jesque config block as the max number of active jobs (thread pool).
+This will NOT use executor and each jesque job will be its own thread.
+Pool is limited by number of job workers per server.

+    False: set to false if you want to use one server in which one jesque job will spawn x threads as passed by the client.
+This will use the executor plugin to spawn many threads per job listener.

+    You can set this to true or false regardless of whether you are actually using multiple servers if you simply want to change the behavior of how the threads are controlled.

 _The jobName MUST be unique or you will get overlapping and/or inaccurate results._